Compostable bags aim to provide a more eco-friendly option for carrying goods and collecting household food waste.

 The idea of a compostable bag is that it will naturally break down into organic nutrients once it’s been used.
 These nutrients will then be used to enrich soils with zero harmful side effects for the environment.

-This seems logical as most compostable bags are made from plant-based materials, which makes it a much more sustainable way to deal with food waste disposal and reduce our reliance on plastic.
+Most compostable bags are made from plant-based vegetable materials, such as potato and corn starch.
+This makes them a much more sustainable way to deal with food waste disposal and reduce our reliance on plastic.
 Despite this good news for the environment, it’s not always so simple in reality.

 This blog will be talking specifically about compostable bags, not biodegradable ones.
 There is confusion over these terms, especially for the consumer, but I’ll hopefully makes these much clearer for you by the time you’ve reached the bottom of this post.